-Charcoal grills tend to accumulate more gunk, grease, and debris when compared to gas grills because of the coal used when grilling.
+Charcoal grills tend to accumulate more gunk, grease, and debris when compared to even small gas grills because of the coal used when grilling.
 The last thing you want is a thick carbon or ash build-up in your grill grates when you decide to use it.
 Cleaning charcoal grills also ensure that you get the best flavor possible with your food.

 Ideally you want to clean it before grilling season starts so you’ll have plenty of time to clean it.You’ll only need a few items and fortunately it won’t take long before you get it all nice and clean again.

 1. First off, take off the lid and give it a good cleaning with a wet, soapy sponge.
 Most charcoal grills today come with lids coated in porcelain enamel that accumulate grease and smoke when used frequently.
 To avoid chipping, remove the build-up by thoroughly wiping it down with a sponge and it should come right off.

 2. Take out the grill grates and give them a good scrub.
 Use your grill brush and use enough force to brush out any stubborn gunk build-up from the grates.
 Make sure to brush the bottom side as well.

 If the debris doesn’t come off easily, you can use a soap and water solution to soften it up.
 Dip your grill brush in a bucket of soapy water and generously scrub on the grill grates until it comes off.
 Once it’s clean, set it aside and let dry.

 3. Clean the inside bowl of the charcoal grill.
 This is where drippings, grease, ash, and other nasty gunk-build up collects so you’ll need to use a steel wool pad to dislodge any stubborn build-up.
 Grab your steel wool and scrub on the bowl, making sure to remove the gunk left behind.